-Prepare the Paint
+Step 2 - Prepare the Paint Sprayer

-Prime the Pump
+Step 3 - Prime the Pump

 Set your pressure control at the lowest possible pressure while still maintaining a solid fan pattern.
 Do a test spray.

-Practice Your Technique
+Step 4 - Practice Your Technique

-Keep the Paint Where You Want It
+Step 5 - Keep the Paint Where You Want It

 Use a paint shield to protect any areas you don’t want paint on.
 You can tape off areas as well.
 Windows can be taped or sprayed with a “taping” liquid.
 Have a damp cloth or a sponge ready to wipe up any spills or overspray while they are still wet.

-Clean the Equipment
+Step 6 - Clean the Equipment

-To clean the sprayer rig turn it off.
+To clean the sprayer rig, turn it off.
 Clean the hoses and gun by pumping water through them until it runs clear.
 Clean the outside of the unit and the tip as well.